The Ross School of Business building

 GPA & Test Requirements

-The GRE/GMAT requirement is waived for any student who at the time of application has a cumulative (not major) GPA of 3.30 or above (rounded from the third decimal place) from their undergraduate degree granting institution (applicants who are required to submit a WES evaluation will be evaluated for qualification on the basis of their WES GPA).
+cumulative (not major) GPA of 3.30 or above (rounded from the third decimal place) from their undergraduate degree-granting institution (applicants who are required to submit a WES evaluation will be evaluated for qualification on the basis of their WES GPA).
 Please note that the Admissions Committee does reserve the right to request test scores if they feel it is necessary to better evaluate an application.
 We accept GMAT or GRE scores taken at a test center or online.

 If you have a 3.295 GPA or higher, the GMAT/GRE test requirement is waived.

-There is no minimum score requirement, but we recommend a total score of 650 or above on the GMAT or a GRE score of 160 or above on the verbal section and 165 or above on the quantitative section.
+There is no minimum score requirement, but we recommend achieving a score in the 70th percentile or higher on the GMAT total score or in the verbal and quantitative sections of the GRE.

 GMAT and GRE test scores are valid for five years from the date you took the test.

-Academic institutions generally receive scores within 10 business days after the test is taken.
-Additionally, you will self report and upload your unofficial score report in your online application.
+Academic institutions generally receive scores within 10 business days of the test's completion.
+Additionally, you will self-report and upload your unofficial score report in your online application.

 TOEFL or IELTS scores are valid for two years from the date of the exam.
 Your application submission must occur within this two-year period.